3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Method

-We take the iterative learning scheme of \cite{pan20202d}, and initialize the shape prior with an ellipsoid shape.
-In the first step, we use the canonical setting for the lighting and viewpoint conditions.
-We produce $\mathbf{\hat{I}}$ with the albedo network $A$ and use the reconstruction loss between $\mathbf{\hat{I}}$ and $\mathbf{I}$ to train $A$, which are formulated as
+In the first step, we initialize the shape prior with an ellipsoid shape, and use the canonical setting for the lighting and viewpoint conditions.
+We produce $\mathbf{\hat{I}}_1$ with the albedo network $A$ and use the reconstruction loss between $\mathbf{\hat{I}}_1$ and $\mathbf{I}$ to train $A$, which are formulated as

 where the former and latter terms represent the L1 loss and the perceptual loss \cite{johnson2016perceptual} respectively. $F(\cdot)$ denotes the VGG \cite{simonyan2014very} feature extraction model.